checkstyle/contribution/checkstyle-tester/README.md

 1) please follow instruction from https://pages.github.com/ to create your static web site on github;

-2) please copy the whole "target/site" folder to newly created repo.
-Please rename target/­site/checkstyle.html to target/­site/index.html to let github.io open it by default;
+2) please copy the whole "reports/diff" (if you use diff.groovy script) or "reports" folder (if you use only launch.groovy) to newly created repo;

 3) please make sure that report is available as http://YOURUSER.github.io/ ;